What do the new business rates mean for your SME?

-If you haven’t already found out how much your business rates will be from April then you can search for your premises using its address on the VOA’s online service.
-If it isn’t on there, then you can calculate it yourself, using the simple steps on the government website.
+If you haven’t already found out how much your business rates will be from April then you can search for your premises using its address on the VOA’s online service (external link).
+If it isn’t on there, then you can calculate it yourself, using the simple steps on the government website (external link).

 So what’s the problem?